HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 If you are already taking Tishcon’s CoQ10 products and have an allergy to soy but have NOT had a problem then continue with your present dosage or discuss with your doctor.

-All of our Q-Gel® CoQ10 is produced via the fermentation process using a 100% natural yeast food source.
-All CoQ10 is obtained either by 100% fermentation using a special strain of yeast which yields NATURAL -- 100% ALL TRANS CoQ10 (the type we use in Q-Gel) -- or the cheaper synthetic alternative which involves partial fermentation and then synthesis using “solanesol” a chemical extracted from the tobacco leaf, (we do NOT use this type!).
+All of our Q-Gel® CoQ10 is produced via the fermentation process using 100% food source ingredients.
+All CoQ10 is obtained either by 100% fermentation which yields NATURAL -- 100% ALL TRANS CoQ10 (the type we use in Q-Gel) -- or the cheaper synthetic alternative which involves partial fermentation and then synthesis using “solanesol” a chemical extracted from the tobacco leaf, (we do NOT use this type!).